Our Story

 We’re the Lockwoods.

-For the past 5 years, we’ve been traveling the world to experience—up close and in person—all the natural wonders and distinct cultures that our kids would otherwise see only in textbooks and TV.
+Since 2020, we’ve been traveling the world to experience—up close and in person—all the natural wonders and distinct cultures that our kids would otherwise see only in textbooks and TV.
 We think it’s a better way to learn and we’ve worked hard to fund our little experiment in the hope that our kids will grow up wiser, kinder, and more grateful for the beauty of our diverse planet and its people.

 2018

-For years, we had been living like many American families: We had a comfortable home (in Denver, USA) and Phil’s small business provided us with a comfortable income and enough time for regular vacations around the U.S. But every day pretty much felt the same as the last.
+For years, we had been living like many American families: We had a comfortable home (in Denver, Colorado) and Phil’s small business provided us with a comfortable income and enough time for regular vacations around the U.S. But every day pretty much felt the same as the last.
 We were craving change.

 2019